-For head SAR testing, EUT is in GSM link mode, and its crest factor is 8.3.
-For body SAR testing, EUT is in GPRS link mode and its crest factor is 4 because EUT is GPRS class 10.
+For head and body SAR testing, EUT is in GSM link mode, and its crest factor is 8.3.

 4.Specific Absorption Rate (SAR)

 4.1 Introduction

 SAR is related to the rate at which energy is absorbed per unit mass in an object exposed to a radio field.
 The SAR distribution in a biological body is complicated and is usually carried out by experimental techniques or numerical modeling.
 The standard recommends limits for two tiers of groups, occupational/controlled and general population/uncontrolled, based on a person's awareness and ability to exercise control over his or her exposure.
 In general, occupational/controlled exposure limits are higher than the limits for general population/uncontrolled.